We are your breast cancer movement.

 The Rethink Story

-At 22, after losing her mother to breast cancer, MJ DeCoteau was hard-pressed to find relevant information that wasn’t scary and overwhelming about her own risk factors.
+At 22, after her mother passed away from breast cancer, MJ DeCoteau was hard-pressed to find relevant information that wasn’t scary and overwhelming about her own risk factors.

 Determined but frustrated, she quickly began to understand why so many smart, young people were in the dark about breast cancer.
 Like her, they simply weren’t being targeted.
 This realization was DeCoteau’s call to action.
 By 2001, she had brought together a dream team of Canada’s most innovative, energetic and creative minds to found Rethink Breast Cancer, putting young people concerned about and affected by the disease on the map, for the very first time.